1gor/htmg/README.md

 #### Option 3: Use in Sinatra Routes

 Integrate the layout and view methods into your Sinatra routes.
+There are two approaches depending on whether you're using traditional or modular Sinatra apps.

+##### Traditional Sinatra App

 ```ruby
 # app.rb